DuckDB MCP Server

 LIMIT 5;

-Working with S3 Data
+Working with S3 data

 SELECT

-date_trunc('day', signup_timestamp) AS day,
+date_trunc('day', signup_at) AS day,

-COUNT(*) AS num_signups
+COUNT(*) AS signups

-FROM read_parquet('s3://my-analytics-bucket/signups/*.parquet')
+FROM signups

-GROUP BY day
+GROUP BY ALL

 ORDER BY day DESC;

-is enabled) - Named profile credentials (via
+--creds-from-env):AWS_ACCESS_KEY_ID+AWS_SECRET_ACCESS_KEY - Named profile (

-🛠️ Development
+Development

 cd duckdb-mcp-server

-python -m venv venv
+python -m venv .venv && source .venv/bin/activate

 pip install -e ".[dev]"